-- Information that you provide by filling in forms on this website (our site).
-This includes information provided at the time of registering to use our site, subscribing to our service, posting material or requesting further services.
-We may also ask you for information when you report a problem with our site.
+- Information that you provide by filling in forms (including on this website; our site).
+This includes information provided at the time of registering to use our services, subscribing to our services, posting material or requesting further services.
+We may also ask you for information when you report a problem with our services.

 - If you contact us, we may keep a record of that correspondence.

 - We may also ask you to complete surveys that we use for research purposes, although you do not have to respond to them.

 - Details of transactions you carry out and of the fulfilment of your orders.

 - Details of your visits to our site including, but not limited to, traffic data, location data, weblogs and other communication data, whether this is required for our own billing purposes or otherwise and the resources that you access.